 Tims China Opens 600th Store as it Expands to New Cities

-/EIN News/ -- SHANGHAI, China, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- TH International Limited, the exclusive operator of Tim Hortons coffee shops in China (Nasdaq: THCH) (“Tims China”), today announced that it has opened its 600th coffee shop.
+SHANGHAI, China, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- TH International Limited, the exclusive operator of Tim Hortons coffee shops in China THCH ("Tims China"), today announced that it has opened its 600th coffee shop.

 The 600th store is located in Zhongshan in Guangdong province, part of Tims China's Pearl River Delta cluster, which includes Shenzhen and Guangzhou.
 A city of more than three million people, Zhongshan is renowned for its cuisine and floral beauty.
 Tims China celebrated the milestone with an opening ceremony in Zhongshan on January 13 and welcomed nearly 800 eager fans, many already members of Tims' loyalty club, which has over 11 million members.